rajeshb15/alldata/docs/alldata-next-gen/widgets.md

 The user may select &quot;I Don&#39;t Have One&quot; for any account category that does not have an account associated with it.
 This acts as a surrogate for that account category and moves the progress bar forward.
 The user can still add accounts to these account categories if desired.

-## Text Configuration via Resource Bundles
+### Text Configuration via Resource Bundles

 AllData widgets use resource bundles to persist most of the text that is displayed to users in the widget screens.
 This allows partners to customize the language and content to meet their business requirements.
 All the text elements that are used in the Your Progress widget are configurable.
 Partners wishing to change the text for any of the elements can send the replacement text to the project manager to include them in the partner home&#39;s resource bundle.

-## CSS Definition
+### CSS Definition

 The CSS for Your Progress widget is the same as Add Accounts widget.
-The fonts and colors used in this widget can be modified using the same [CSS definitions](#_Add_Account_Screens) as in Add Accounts widget.
+The fonts and colors used in this widget can be modified using the same [CSS definitions](#add-account-screens-css-definition) as in Add Accounts widget.

-## Widget URL
+### Widget URL

 Access the Your Progress widget in the partner integration environment with the following URL.

-\&lt;Domain URL\&gt;/PFM\_UI/widgets/base/accounts/progressSnapshot.iface
+&lt;Domain URL&gt;/PFM\_UI/widgets/base/accounts/progressSnapshot.iface

-…with the mandatory POST parameter &quot;sessionToken=\&lt;sessionToken\&gt;&quot; and any optional parameters required for the scenario
+…with the mandatory POST parameter &quot;sessionToken=&lt;sessionToken&gt;&quot; and any optional parameters required for the scenario

 The production URL will be provided later by the partner integration team.